jespajo/votemap/docs/database.md

       ) t;

 The `DISTINCT ON` means we use the first name that happens to appear for each party, for each election.
-There is variation here even within elections.
+There is variation in the party names associated with the same ID even within elections.

 Add some colours.